MinnDevelopment/jda-ktx/README.md

         ephemeral=true
     ).queue()

-    withTimeoutOrNull(60000) { // 1 minute timeout
+    // Can anyone explain to me why the overload with Duration is still experimental in 1.6.0? withTimeoutOrNull(60000) { // 1 minute timeout
         val pressed = event.user.awaitButton(confirm) // await for user to click button pressed.deferEdit().queue() // Acknowledge the button press